-- 1. September 10 to October 5: General Introduction to the course and Part I - 2.
-October 8 to November 2: Part II - 3.
-November 5 to 30: Part III - 4.
-December 3 to 14: Conclusion and lessons learned
+1. September: General Introduction to the course and Part I

+October: Part II November: Part III

+4. December: Part IV and conclusion

 LATE ASSIGNMENTS AND MISSED TESTS POLICY: No late assignments will be accepted unless prior arrangements have been made with the professor and valid justification has been provided (medical certificate, proof of earthquake, etc.).
 Students will not be able to write missed tests (only the first assignment is an inclass test) at a later date unless valid justification is provided (see previous sentence).